IOActive/PinguCrew/docs/job_definition.md

 # Job definition

-This page walks you through various options that can be used for configuring a ClusterFuzz [job].
+This page walks you through various options that can be used for configuring a Pingu [job].
 You may not need to use many of these options.

-- TOC
-{:toc}
 ---

 ## Environment variables